Getting your patient to go to the hospital: Evoking empathy

 When the patient sees their emergency through the eyes of someone who cares for them, they can act for that person

 Joseph was stubborn and proud.
 He didn't call for the ambulance and he was determined not to be transported to the hospital.
-He also desperately needed to be evaluated at the emergency room.
+He also desperately needed to be evaluated in the emergency room.

 Joseph (or Joe as his wife referred to him) had experienced a syncopal episode while sitting at the dinner table with his family.
 The event had sent his body sliding from its chair and sent his family rushing for the telephone to call 911.
 Upon my initial evaluation, Joe's heart rate still hung in the bradycardic range and his systolic blood pressure barely crested 100 mmHg.